UMAprotocol/UMIPs/UMIPs/umip-x.md

 - Identifier name: GASETH-TWAP-1Mx1M
 - Base Currency: ETH
 - Quote Currency: GAS
 - Sources: any Ethereum full node or data set of Ethereum node data.
-On-chain Uniswap data.
+On-chain Ether/uGAS-JAN21 Uniswap pool.
 - Result Processing: multiply by a million when calculating aggregatory gas prices.
 - Input Processing: See the UMIP-16 Implementation Section.
 Additionally, if the contract using this price identifier is an expiring contract, inputs will change depending on the price request timestamp in comparison to the expiry timestamp.
 - Price Steps: 1 Wei (1e-18)
 - Pre-Timestamp Price Rounding: N/A because the median algorithm and query as described in the UMIP-16 implementation section cannot produce numbers with higher precision than 1 Wei (1e-18).
-- Post-Timestamp Price Rounding: None.
+- Post-Timestamp Price Rounding: Closest, 0.5 up
 - Pricing Interval: 1 second
 - Dispute timestamp rounding: down